thakurrisu/prism-answers/ReadMe.md

+# Answers
+I have solved the assignment in file App.js.
+I have used Node.js.

 # Technical Assignment
 Assignment to test fundamental knowledge for Prism Force.
 This can be written in any language or framework.